-If you want to take your professional development seriously, you should consider contacting a career counselor.
 One of the unfortunate realities for college graduates struggling to find work is that they are often unaware that most campuses have career counselors available to assist with the process while they’re receiving their education.
-According to an article on U.S. News, most students never contact their campus career center, or participate in any of its events throughout their academic careers.
+According to U.S. News & World Report, most students never contact their college’s career center or participate in any of its events throughout their academic careers.

 When it comes to identifying career interests, skills, and goals, there is no better method than participating in a relevant internship program.
-Not only can such experiences give students with disabilities positive work habits and contacts for future employment, but they can help such learners determine their accommodation needs.
-In this way, work-based learning can help students with disabilities develop essential self-advocacy skills, helping to ensure themselves access to future career opportunities.
+Not only can such experiences give students with disabilities positive work habits and contacts for future employment, but they can help determine their accommodation needs.
+In this way, work-based learning can help students with disabilities develop essential self-advocacy skills and ensure access to future career opportunities.

 There are a wide range of internships and outside learning programs available to students with disabilities.
 Some examples include:

-- Job Shadowing: If you’re interested in exploring a profession, job shadowing is an excellent introduction to nearly any position.
-These short-term opportunities last anywhere from a few months to a single day, and are intended to help students become familiar with the duties, skills required, and accommodations needed to perform daily tasks in a particular role.
+- Job shadowing: If you’re interested in exploring a profession, job shadowing is an excellent introduction.
+These short-term opportunities last anywhere from a few months to a single day and are intended to help students become familiar with the duties, skills required, and accommodations needed to perform daily tasks in a particular role.
 This can be especially useful to students with disabilities, as it can give them more information about the specifics of the job and available resources.

 - Apprenticeship: A much more structured system of training than job shadowing, an apprenticeship consists of occupational training and academic instruction.
 It is also typically a more long-term commitment, as apprenticeships often last between two to four years.
 The student is taught by experts in the field and given progressively difficult tasks, building their skillset to the level required to succeed in the given career.

 In addition to honing career-related skills and abilities, extracurricular activities can strengthen your resume considerably.
 When applying for work, you’ll want to highlight how they have helped you develop key professional skills.
-This can help counter some challenges people with disabilities may face when seeking work; while some employers may unfortunately have biases against individuals with disabilities, extracurricular experience demonstrates your skills, motivation, and commitment to your chosen career path and community.
+This can help counter some challenges people with disabilities may face when seeking work by demonstrating your skills, motivation, and commitment to your chosen career path and community.

-- Communication Careers: A degree in communications is a versatile and useful tool in the modern workplace for those with disabilities.
-Companies require effective content and social media marketing in order to grow, and people with degrees in communications are perfectly equipped to handle these tasks.
-These positions often allow remote work and flexible work schedules, which can be a boon to people with specific disabilities.
+- Communication careers: A degree in communication is a versatile and useful tool in the modern workplace for those with disabilities.
+Companies require effective content and social media marketing in order to grow, and those with degrees in communications are perfectly equipped to handle these tasks.
+These positions often allow remote work and flexible work schedules, which can help accommodate the needs of individuals with specific disabilities.

-- Computer-related Careers: Jobs that require frequent computer use — like computer support specialists, accountants, or statisticians — are especially suited to those with limited mobility.
-They’ve seen continued growth over the past decade, ranging from 12 to 18 percent.
+- Computer-related careers: Jobs that require frequent computer use — like computer support specialists, accountants, or statisticians — are especially suited to those with limited mobility.
+They’ve seen continued growth over the past decade, ranging from 12% to 18%.
 They also typically have high employment rates, making them relatively safe routes as career paths.

-- Human Service Careers: Given the number of federal and state organizations dedicated to providing assistance and resources to people with disabilities when it comes to looking for work, it should be no surprise that human service careers in government agencies are great options for these same individuals.
+- Human service careers: Given the number of federal and state organizations dedicated to providing assistance and resources to people with disabilities, it should be no surprise that human service careers in government agencies are great options for these same individuals.
 Getting a bachelor’s degree in psychology opens many doors for people looking to work in this field.

 When seeking work, it’s essential to understand your rights under the Americans with Disabilities Act (ADA).
-Signed into law in 1990, the law makes it unlawful for employers to discriminate against applicants with disabilities.
+Signed into law in 1990, the ADA makes it unlawful for employers to discriminate against applicants with disabilities.
 It also protects employees, requiring equal access to opportunity in workplaces and academic institutions.
-If you are qualified to perform the work and have a disability, the ADA protects your right to find work, with or without reasonable accommodation.
+If you’re qualified to perform the work and have a disability, the ADA protects your right to find work, with or without reasonable accommodation.

 The Department of Labor (DOL) has many suggestions regarding when and how to disclose any disabilities you may have.
 You are compelled to disclose your disabilities if you require accommodations to fulfill job duties, and employers are only obligated to provide accommodations if you adequately inform them about the related disability.

-Depending on your specific needs, and the requirements of the particular job you are applying for, consider when it is most appropriate to disclose.
+Depending on your specific needs, and the requirements of the particular job for which you’re applying, consider when it’s most appropriate to disclose.
 You may choose to do so with your application/cover letter, during the interview, after receiving a job offer, or during your course of employment.
 Be forthcoming and proactive about the disclosure.
 Providing your own practical suggestions for job accommodations is a great way of showing your commitment and willingness to meet the requirements of the job.

 Regardless of your attempts to disclose the nature of your disability, discrimination can occur.
 If you feel that you’ve been discriminated against due to your disabilities, whether during the application process or while on the job, you should contact the nearest office of the Equal Employment Opportunity Commission (EEOC).
 The EEOC office may suggest mediation, and if the complaint isn’t resolved, they may file a claim against the employer for violating ADA regulations.

-Where should you begin with your job search?
-If you’re relying on standbys like Monster and Indeed, you may want to reconsider your search strategy — there are a number of job search websites specifically designed to help individuals with disabilities find employment, such as:
+Where should you begin your job search?
+If you’re relying on career sites such as Monster or Indeed, you may want to reconsider your search strategy.
+There are many job search websites specifically designed to help individuals with disabilities find employment, such as:

 - abilityJOBS: A site developed by the same minds behind ABILITY Magazine, employers and job seekers can connect on abilityJOBS, an accessible platform for job seekers with disabilities.
 They also provide tips for disclosing disabilities and learning interviewing techniques.